strobecat/afkbot/README.md

 #### `cagan`
 `/server <subserver: sdf or slime>`: Join one of the subservers.
+`/queryres <substring>`: Search for residences and return their position.
 `/players`: List players and the position in the "sdf" subserver, using public map api.

 ## FAQ